-Less than 20 minutes into Arsenal’s North London Derby victory, Aaron Ramsey played one of those passes that reminds you how far 99% of other players are from possessing Premier League quality.
+Less than 20 minutes into the North London derby, Aaron Ramsey played one of those passes that reminds you how far 99% of other players are from possessing Premier League quality.

-Had Alexandre Lacazette managed to find the net from the resulting Hector Bellerín cutback, we might have found ourselves talking about it all week.
+Had Alexandre Lacazette managed to find the net from the resulting Hector Bellerín cutback, we might have found ourselves talking about it for weeks to come.

 Even with the Frenchman’s failure to do so, Ramsey’s performance would normally be one to which plenty of column inches are devoted.